KMC Football Stadium: 1968–2000

 During the 1960s, the stadium hosted several friendly matches for the Pakistan national football team against touring sides such as Saudi Arabia in 1967, FC Kairat in 1968, and CSKA Moscow in 1969.
 In 1968, the stadium hosted its first tournament, which featured teams from former East Pakistan.
 The stadium, originally named after the Karachi Municipal Corporation, was renamed the Karachi Metropolitan Corporation Football Stadium following administrative restructuring in 1976.
 On 8 January 1983, the stadium hosted a match between Pakistan and the German South-West Region team.

-In 1989, former KMC football team player turned referee Ahmed Jan was appointed caretaker of the stadium, and continued in that role even after his official retirement from the KMC department in 2011.
+In 1989, former KMC football team player Ahmed Jan was appointed caretaker of the stadium, and continued in that role even after his official retirement from the KMC department in 2011.
 On 26 August 1999, Jan survived an assassination attempt when two gunmen, in an attempt to take control of the KMC ground, fired several shots at him.

 CDGK era (2001–2010)

 From 2001 to 2011, during the City District Government Karachi period, it was known as the CDGK Stadium.
 The venue hosted the 2009 Karachi Football League final between Shahzad Mohammadan and Nazimabad FC, with 15,000 people in attendance.

 2011–present

 After the restoration of the Karachi Metropolitan Corporation in 2011, the stadium once again came under KMC's management, and reverted its name to KMC Stadium.
 KMC Stadium was one of the two venues for the 2021 National Women Football Championship.